Have a question?

 The Science of Reading refers to a vast body of research that reading researchers have conducted to determine how people learn to read.
 This body of research has provided educators with the information needed to understand how people learn to read, what skills are involved, how these skills work together, and which parts of the brain are responsible for reading development.

-See how Sortegories aligns with these areas of reading research.
+See how Sortegories aligns with areas of reading research.

 Sortegories provides the correct answer for each item.
 This is to ensure that students are getting “perfect practice.”